• Kracker Archive

 Back at base that evening the station commander ordered all pilots to attend a lecture on flight safety and watch a film entitled 'Caution in flying'.

-His poem (shown right) is also written in our Poetry section.
+His poem (shown right) can be found in our Poetry section.

 Left: Grave at Scopwick Church.